Laptops seem to have a charm in the eyes of public that Desktops just cannot have.

 The components are also designed to be compact and so may have used manufacturing technology that is not repairable.

-On top of that self repair voids all warranty claims.
+On top of that self-repair voids all warranty claims.
+Sometimes replacing the laptop instead of repairing is the best option.

 9. Health Issues